Skip to content

 Let’s Breakthrough The Data Interoperability Nightmare: It Is The Best Way To Unlock Supply Chain Innovation

 In this article, I am going to lay out the case that the biggest challenge to supply chains is data interoperability.
 In fact, I’ll be so bold as to call this massive and continuing failure of data interoperability, a supply chain nightmare!
 Just think about it.
 The key function of any supply chain is to get the right product to the right place at the right time.
-To do this paramount supply chain function, you need to have data that is accurate, complete, and timely.
+To do this paramount supply chain function, you need to have data that is not only integrated, but, also, accurate, complete, and timely.
 So, it is impossible for supply chains to work well when there is a lack of data interoperability between different systems and partners.

 data interoperability is key for getting the right information to the right person at the right time”

-What Is Data Interoperability And How Is It Important To Supply Chains?
+1. What Is Data Interoperability And How Is It Important To Supply Chains?

 Basically, data interoperability for logistics refers to the seamless exchange of information between different systems and platforms within a supply chain.
-Here is a basic definition for data interoperability:
+Here is a definition for data interoperability:

 “… the ability to access and process data from multiple sources without losing meaning and then integrate that data for mapping, visualization, and other forms of representation and analysis.”